Insights-developer/Insights/SESSION_MANAGEMENT_PLAN.md

 # Centralized Session Management System

+**Status**: Production Ready - Implementation Complete (July 24, 2025)
+**Critical Priority**: ✅ RESOLVED - 403 session expiration errors eliminated

 ## Overview

-This document outlines the new centralized session management system designed to resolve CRUD operation 403 errors and provide consistent authentication/authorization across the Insights application.
+This document outlines the centralized session management system that resolved CRUD operation 403 errors and provides consistent authentication/authorization across the Insights application. **All implementation phases are complete and the system is in production.**

 ## Problems Solved